 - Everything you do in your life will contribute to your health and wellness.
 It isn’t just about adding exercise or just about getting extra vitamins.
 You need to consider the big picture.

-- Improving your nutrition won’t help you gain and maintain muscle—and you need healthy muscles to help your body move properly.
+- Improving your nutrition alone won’t help you gain and maintain muscle—and you need healthy muscles to help your body move properly.
+You still need to exert and use your muscles.

 - Eating one or two types of vegetables is a good start, but your body needs more than that to function properly.